LearnOnDemandSystems/docs/tms/instructors/instructor-prep-and-classes/disable-class-activities.md

-# How to can I disable class activities?
+# How can I disable class activities?

 You can control when and if students have access to class activities, including labs, external links (video, document and/or website), assessments and SCORM modules (Note: Surveys cannot be disabled).